 On top of this unique feature, the Sandero Stepway is still spacious considering its small footprint, while it’s fantastic value for money.
-The clever roof bars were only introduced on the latest generation, launched in 2021.Search for used Dacia Sandero Stepways on AA Cars
+The clever roof bars were only introduced on the latest generation, launched in 2021, which is available from around £10,500.Search for used Dacia Sandero Stepways on AA Cars

 Sometimes you just can’t beat the practicality of a van, and if you buy a passenger car based on a van, you get the best of both worlds from a practicality point of view.
 The Peugeot Rifter is one of the finest examples of this, and with its flat-folding seats, it offers a vast amount of cargo space, ideal for even some of the largest Christmas trees – all relative, of course.

-Continuing with the ‘small car with a big feel’, we have the Honda Jazz, which is undoubtedly one of the most practical small cars on the market.
-The latest generation versions have included what Honda calls ‘Magic Seats’, which are clever flip-up rear seats that allow for taller objects to be stalled upright in the back seats – including Christmas trees.
+Continuing with the ‘small car with a big feel’ theme, we have the Honda Jazz, which is undoubtedly one of the most practical small cars on the market.
+The latest generation versions have included what Honda calls ‘Magic Seats’, which are clever flip-up rear seats that allow for taller objects to be stood upright in the back seats – including Christmas trees.

-These seats can also fold completely flat, too, if you’re wanting to bring a bigger tree home.
+These seats can also fold completely flat, too, if you want to bring a bigger tree home.
 The Jazz’s impressive reliability record also means you’re unlikely to ever be let down by this Honda.
-Prices for Jazz models start from just £1,500, rising to £28,000 for the latest examples.Search for used Honda Jazz models on AA Cars
+Prices for Jazz models start from just £1,500, rising to almost £30,000 for the latest examples.Search for used Honda Jazz models on AA Cars

-The V90 is a brilliant long-distance cruiser thanks to its supple, comfortable ride and fantastic seats, while its smart design is a far cry from Volvos of old.
-This V90 is also now fantastic value for money, with used V90s (introduced in 2016) now starting from just £15,500.
+The V90 is a brilliant long-distance cruiser thanks to its supple, comfortable ride and fantastic seats, while its smart design is a far cry from the Volvos of old.
+This V90 is also now fantastic value for money, with used V90s (introduced in 2016) now starting from just £12,000 for high-mileage examples.
 You might just want to think about a used car warranty as bills will be steep if any work ever needs doing.Search for used Volvo V90s on AA Cars

 BMW 2 Series Active Tourer